Written by Chi-Chi Egbo

 In the world of AI, career progression will depend less on how much work you can take on and more on your judgment and your ability to manage execution strategically.

-I know it sounds technical.
-This doesn’t mean everyone needs to become a developer or data scientist.
-But digital literacy and AI fluency are no longer niche skills.
+I know.
+It sounds technical.
+But I want you to take a sigh of relief, as this doesn’t mean everyone needs to become a developer or data scientist.
+However, digital literacy and AI fluency are no longer niche skills.
 They’re now foundational and underpin work structures and team design.

 Human Skills Aren’t Optional